brainhack-vandy/traintrack/README.md

 # TrainTrack 2024

-Welcome to our BrainHack Vanderbilt 2024!
+Welcome to BrainHack Vanderbilt 2024!
 Below you will find the schedule and the relevant tutorial documents for both the Neuro Track and the Programming Track.

 | Neuro Track | Programming Track |
 |-------------|-------------------|